What Is B2C Marketing?

 Related Content: Owning Email Success in a Mobile-First World

-Nissan, for example, collects customer data and organises it into unique profiles.
+Nissan, for example, collects customer data and organizes it into unique profiles.
 By then using marketing automation solutions, they’re able to trigger reminders about upcoming appointments, service updates, and any other special deals.

 The dealership where I bought my last car, for example, sends me service reminder emails, which they’ve affectionately branded as “One-to-One Rewards.”